Windows Embedded CE PID Number / COA and ALP

 PID for Windows Embedded CE

-On the real Embedded runtime licenses (Embedded Thumb COAs), there is no PID printed on the label any more.
-One PID Key is now printed on a separate flyer and is enclosed in the runtime license envelope.
-There is only one PID per envelope and the Embedded OEM can use this single PID number to enter it into Windows CE Platform Builder to unlock the image.
+On the real Embedded runtime licenses (Embedded Thumb COAs), there is no PID printed on the label.
+The needed PID must be requested from Microsoft and the Embedded OEM can use this single PID number to enter it into Windows CE Platform Builder to unlock the image.
 (180 day timebomb).

-So every system have the same PID and the PID is not corresponding with the one on the license sticker.
+So every system has the same PID and is not shown on the license sticker.
 This easy deployment is an advantage of the embedded OEM channel.

 Additional Licensing Provisions (ALP) for Windows Embedded CE

 Additional Licensing Provisions (ALPs) define distribution rights and restrictions specific to each individual Microsoft Embedded Licensed Product.
-The ALPs are found on the Runtime License Envelope.
+The ALPs are available on the secured Microsoft portal called Device Partner Center (DPC).

 Breaking the seal (BTS - Break The Seal Agreement) on the Runtime License Envelope signifies an acceptance by the Embedded OEM Customer to the terms and conditions of the ALPs.
 As such, ALPs should be read carefully before opening the Runtime License Envelope.